 Use a process like your trading plan to manage your interpretation of the market’s ups and downs.
 It will keep you from attaching your heart to every trade and getting emotionally exhausted.

 It will also help you profit by rationally acting contrary to emotional extremes by others.

-Don’t pick tops or bottoms.
-Take the meat in the middle
+12) Don’t pick tops or bottoms.

-But with your own money, don’t be seduced by the need to be right about the tops and bottoms in the crypto market.
+Don’t be seduced by the need to be right about the tops and bottoms in the crypto market.
 Trying to buy bottoms and sell tops is a very expensive pastime.

 Instead, follow your plan and quietly feast on meat in the middle of the move.

 13) Sell when you can, not when you have to

 In liquid markets, you can add and move large positions with ease.
 When times are good, spreads are tight, and slippage is low.
 Assets like Bitcoin will move like water in these conditions.

 But when trouble comes, spreads widen, liquidity dries up, and selling even smaller positions can become hazardous.
 Modest positions can receive significant haircuts if you are forced to sell.
 This is especially relevant when you are thinking about a large position in an illiquid asset.
 You know, like that crummy token you got stuck with.

 Now imagine how much you can magnify the liquidity problem in adverse conditions when you trade Bitcoin with leverage.